benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 - "Demo_27"  : CTCR n°2 with a 2-forces deformation linearization
 - "Demo_mex" : CTCR composed of T tubes used to generate the MEX functions

+## How to use your custom configuration file :
+- Open "CTCR_Shape_Functions/Write_Config.m"
+- Change the parameters you want
+- Set the folder "Generalized-Compliance-Computation-for-Continuum-Robots" as the Matlab workspace
+- Run "Write_Config(<your_config_name>)" in the Matlab terminal
+- Change the line n°42 of the "main.m" (or "main_cpp.m") as "name = '<your_config_name>'" ;
+- Run "main.m" (or "main_cpp.m")

+## Extra ressources :
-**The “variable_mapping.pdf” file shows the correspondences between article and code variables**
+- The file “variable_mapping.pdf” shows the correspondences between article and code variables

 ## Contact :
 **Do not hesitate to contact us if you have any questions.**